 | AFC (transvaginal ultrasound) | Direct count of small follicles visible on scan | Real-time visual; complements AMH | Operator-dependent; cycle-day sensitive; requires equipment |

-The 2020 ASRM committee opinion recommends that any single test be interpreted in the context of the full clinical picture — age, prior pregnancy history, cycle regularity, and the time you have been trying.4
+The 2020 ASRM committee opinion is clear: you and your clinician should interpret any single test in the context of your full clinical picture — your age, your prior pregnancy history, your cycle regularity, and how long you have been trying.4

 What should I do if my AMH came back low?